mohmiim/MLIntroduction/session-7/README.md

   return data_set
 ~~~~

-Our modified load_samples method is a bit more flexible than the one we had before, it allows you to pass the source folder for the images, the target image widht and height and the image color mode (default to grey scale).
+Our modified load_samples method is a bit more flexible than the one we had before, it allows you to pass the source folder for the images, the target image width, and height and the image color mode (default to greyscale).

 All other methods will stay the same, except the discriminator model creation, and the generator model creation, let's create the discriminator:

-First, we update our conv block method to increase the number of filters.
+First, we update our convolution block method to increase the number of filters.

 ~~~~{.python}
 from tensorflow.keras.layers import LeakyReLU